tec-sx/everybody-codes/README.md

 The second part consists of showing the camera locations as markers on a map.

 Show _all_ cameras in the `div` with id _map_ in the given [code/index.html](code/index.html).
-You can use your preferred Map-tool, but if you don't have a preference, then we suggest that you look at using a combi of [Leaflet JavaScript library](https://leafletjs.com/examples/quick-start/) with the map pictures via a [free MapBox account](https://www.mapbox.com/studio/account/tokens/) (which uses OpenStreetMap).
+You can use your preferred Map-tool, but if you don't have a preference, then we suggest that you look at using a combi of [Leaflet JavaScript library](https://leafletjs.com/examples/quick-start/) with the map pictures via OpenStreetMap (Leaflet uses OpenStreetMap).
 In that case, [the coordinates 52.0914 by 5.1115 will give you a centered view of Utrecht](https://www.openstreetmap.org/#map=14/52.0914/5.1115).

 ## Wut?
 Open Source?!